delphidabbler/codesnip/branches/v4-dev/Docs/ReadMe.txt

 test compiled providing some simple rules are followed.

-When CodeSnip is first installed it knows nothing about the available compilers and so test compilations can not be performed.
+When CodeSnip is first installed it knows nothing about the available compilers and so test compilations cannot be performed.
 You must tell CodeSnip about the available compilers by using the "Tools | Configure Compilers" menu option.
 The resulting dialog can automatically detect all installed versions of supported Delphi compilers at the click of a button.
 Free Pascal, where installed, must be